Forstandan/SongRecommendationApp/README.md

+**Note: This app is no longer supported.
+The endpoints and API used for this project are no longer supported and as a result none of the features in the app will work**

 **Program Instructions (Requires Android Studios)**
 - Download and extract the zip file
 - Open up Android Studios and press File -> Open.
 When you find where the file is stored,